 Do you have a personalized video software?

 There are various ways a savvy business professional could use video in their communication practices.
 Personalized video email marketing or personalized video advertising are just to name a few.
 If you want to learn more about video email reach out to a Covideo support rep!
 Covideo offers many integrations, like a Chrome extension (not to be mistaken for the Bombbomb’s Chrome extension), an Outlook extension, and a mobile app.
 With these features you can record, share, and track your videos with ease and security.
 Don’t take our word for it!
-Try for free with Covideo’s 14-day trial.
+Start a free trial.